jleeuwes/komputiloj/serviloj/README.md

 - It doesn't make sense to make snapshots of stuff under `backups`, because then files from external systems will end up in a loop external system > `backups` > `snapshots` > external system
+- We might also want a subvolume holding temporary subvolumes for working on some data?
+  We might also consider such work a service and put it under `live`.

 ### One time setup